 It may also be a decision made out of regard for status.
 No matter how they are brought into the family, having sons is a symbol of status.
 Additionally, when a woman makes the decision to marry another woman, she effectively becomes a man within the eyes of society.
 She is no longer expected to perform traditionally feminine tasks and is welcomed into ceremonies typically reserved for men.

-There are, in fact, many reasons a Nandi woman of marriageable age might choose to marry another woman.
+There are, also, many reasons a Nandi woman of marriageable age might choose to marry an older woman.
 It can be that she has been deemed unmarriable.
 She may be afraid of the violence that may come with a marriage to a man, as these women-to-women marriages are known to involve less violence.
 She may have had a child out of wedlock and know that this is a good option to make sure the child has an inheritance.

 It is also worth noting that after the marriage ceremony, the “female husbands” (the older women) are expected to have no sexual relationships with any gender.
 This rule allows women-to-women marriages to avoid violating Kenyan laws against homosexuality.